viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 ## Add an obstacle on the table

-In the last tutorial, you [added a table obstacle](../plan-motion-with-arm-gripper/#describe-the-robots-working-environment) to prevent the arm and gripper from hitting the table upon which the arm is mounted.
+In the last tutorial, you [defined a table obstacle](../plan-motion-with-arm-gripper/#describe-the-robots-working-environment) to prevent the arm and gripper from hitting the table upon which the arm is mounted.
 In this tutorial, keep that table code and add an additional obstacle: a tissue box sitting on the table.

 We also added a `z_offset` parameter to the code so you can more easily calibrate your motion plans based on how high or low your arm is mounted compared to the table.